Counseling For Women: How Does It Work?

-As a woman, I received a lot of blessings when the year 2021 came.
+As a woman, I counted a lot of blessings when the year 2021 came.
 The biggest one happened in January when my company decided to double my salary.

-Between March and April, I saw a new gynecologist check on my polycystic ovarian cysts, which I had been dealing with since I was 19.
-As women, PCOS is not a new thing to hear.
-After performing some further tests on me, the doctor announced that my ovaries had no marks of where the cysts used to be.
+Between March and April, I could get a gynecologist check on my polycystic ovarian cysts, which I had been dealing with since I was 19.
+As ladies, PCOS could not be new news.
+After performing numerous tests on me, the doctor announced that my ovaries had no marks of where the cysts used to be.
 It was surprising news as it meant that I could have a child whenever I wanted.

 It allowed me to conquer my fear of whether I could become a mother one day or not.
-As a woman, becoming a mother is one of my dreams.
+As a lady, becoming a mother could realize my dreams.

-As I laid in bed after thinking of all the blessings that occurred in my life in the first quarter of the year, an existential question entered my mind.
-“Why, despite the success as a woman that I experienced in various aspects of my life, could I still not find a man who would want to settle down with me?”
+As I counted sheeps after counting all the blessings that occurred in my life in the first quarter of the year, an existential question entered my mind.
+“Why, despite the success that I experienced in various aspects of my life as a lady, could I still not find a man who could want to settle down with me?”

-It felt like a valid question since I kept seeing good men go all out with bad women.
-My definition of the latter was a woman who would milk a guy for money and then leave them or cheat on them in the end.
-However, when the same guys came across a good woman – or a woman willing to give her all without asking for anything – they would bow out more often than not.
+It felt like a valid question since I could see good men go all out with bad ladies.
+My definition of the latter was a lady who would milk a guy for money and then leave them or cheat on them in the end.
+However, when the same guys came across a good lady – or a lady willing to give her all without asking for anything – they could bow out more often than not.

-I voiced out my concerning question to my women friends during one drinking session at the pub.
+I voiced out my counseling question to my women friends during one drinking session at the pub.

-They all laughed at me because they thought that it was the alcohol talking.
+They all laughed at me because they thought that it could be the alcohol.
 They merely said, “Sleep it off, woman.
 You will forget it tomorrow.”

-Since I knew that they would not have the answers for me, I looked for a woman counselor who might shed some light on it.
+Since I knew that they would not have the answers for me, I looked for a woman therapist who might shed some light on it.

-I found a woman counselor right inside my workplace, who specializes in women counseling.
-I learn that our in-house woman psychologist also had a counseling certification and could provide counseling to us if need be, so I set a counseling appointment that afternoon just for that existential question of mine.
+I found a woman therapist right inside my workplace, who specializes in counseling women.
+I learn that our in-house woman psychologist also had a treatment certification and could provide treatment to us if need be, so I set a new appointment that afternoon just for that existential question of mine.

-When I sat down and expressed my question to the woman counselor, she smiled and asked, “Why would you like to know that?”
+When I sat down and expressed my question to the woman therapist, she smiled and asked, “Why would you like to know that?”

-The counselor nodded.
+The therapist nodded.
 “I understand now.
 If you have not noticed it yet, the common tactic of those “bad women” – as you call them – is that they act like damsels in distress.
-The chivalrous side of those guys has made them want to come to those women’s aid and take care of them.
+The chivalrous side of those guys has made them want to come to those ladies’ aids and take care of them.
 Unfortunately, in your case, they may not feel that way because you are very independent.”

 “Is it my fault then?”
 I asked, worried.

-Women counseling is a vital part in the state of society.
-Women experience various biological and psychosocial challenges where their gender, being women, is a significant factor.
-Counseling in general is also a helpful tool for everyone’s mental health.
+Counseling women is a vital part of the state of society.
+Ladies could experience various biological and psychosocial challenges where their gender, being women, is a significant factor.
+Advising, in general, could be a counseling tool for everyone’s mental health.